hyperbench/hyperbench/README.md

 ```text
 [blockchain][ERROR] 10:37:45.853 blockchain.go:39 plugin failed: plugin.Open("./hyperchain"): plugin was built with a different version of package golang.org/x/sys/internal/unsafeheader
 ```

+### Others
+HyperBench is a blockchain testing tool, the corresponding examples provided in the benchmark are for reference only.
+When testing the corresponding blockchain platform, the use of the corresponding blockchain platform refers to the user manual of the corresponding platform.

 ## Contribution

 Thank you for considering to help out with the source code!
 No matter it's a system bug report, a new feature purposal, or code contributing, we're all huge welcome.